transparency-dev/static-ct/deployment/live/gcp/static-ct-staging/cloudbuild/tesseract/README.md

 `^staging-deploy-(.+)$` and is responsible for:

 1. Building the `cmd/gcp` and `cmd/gcp/staging` docker images from the last commit with a `^staging-deploy-(.+)$` tag,
-1. Deploying the `cmd/gcp/staging` image to Cloud Run,
-1. Update [arche2025h1](/deployment/live/gcp/static-ct-staging/logs/arche2025h1/) Cloud Run service with the latest docker image,
+1. Update [staging logs'](/deployment/live/gcp/static-ct-staging/logs/) Cloud Run service with the latest docker image,
-1. Update [arche2025h1](/deployment/live/gcp/static-ct-staging/logs/arche2025h1/) infrastructure with the latest Terraform config.
+1. Update [staging logs'](/deployment/live/gcp/static-ct-staging/logs/) infrastructure with the latest Terraform config.

 ## Initial setup